 ![]() |

 Acropora Tortuosa (Oregon tort) I received the original frag back in 2008 from Richard of mobileaquatic.com .
 This coral has very uniform sized Corallites and a bluer pigment which makes it easy to distinguish from the other tortuosa species.
 Also the growing branch tips have purple centers where as the tortuosa have green centers.
 The growth rate is very slow probably about 1/8" a month at best.
-Click on the picture or hyperlink above
+Click on the picture or hyperlink above to

 ![]() |

-Click on the picture or hyperlink above
+on the picture or hyperlink above to see more detailed pictures

 |